 Returning from your spring break trip, you have a very long layover at the airport and so you decide to start the new CS166 homework.
 The airport is greedy, and only allows you to use WiFi for 5 minutes without paying.
 You connect to the airport WiFi but after 5 minutes you are told that your time has expired and you must pay to continue using it.
-But you dont want to spend any money because you already spent all of your money buying novelty sweaters for your pet lizard.
+This is not an option for you as you already spent all of your money buying novelty sweaters for your pet lizard.
 You try several methods for getting around the paywall, such as clearing your cookies, using a different browser, and reconnecting multiple times with different IP addresses.
-Alas, every time you are still told your access has expired.
+Alas, every time you are still told your free access allowance has expired.
 You do have a small success when you try with a different device (your phone): you get another five minutes out of it, but then you run into the same issue there too.

-Youre getting impatient, and youre tired from carrying around all your reptilian apparel.
+You're getting impatient, and you're tired from carrying around all your reptilian apparel.
 In a moment of CS166-inspired brilliance, you figure out a solution to the problem.

-- a) How is the airport tracking you?
+- a) How is the airport's WiFi system tracking the time you are connected to it?
 How do you know this? - b) How can you circumvent their watchful wily ways by deploying a simple solution on your laptop every 5 minutes? - c) Having to run a solution every 5 minutes gets quite annoying after a while, and you decide to look for a better solution.
 You notice that every once in a while, someone nearby will take out their wallet and enter their credit card information to pay for unlimited WiFi.
 Sometimes they wont even use the WiFi very long-they'll get on their plane within an hour or so.
 What a terrible waste of unlimited WiFi!
 With this knowledge, how could you get unlimited WiFi without having to pay for it yourself?
-Note: the solution is not to steal their credit card information.

-d) Could your home Internet service provider (e.g., AT&T, Comcast, Cox, etc.) track you in the same way as the airport WiFi network?
+Note: the solution is not to steal their credit card information. - d) Could your home Internet service provider (e.g., AT&T, Comcast, Cox, etc.) track you in the same way as the airport WiFi network?
 Why or why not?